 - 4 beeps and a pause: This means that there is carbon monoxide in the air and you should seek fresh air immediately and call 9-1-1.

 - 1 beep every minute: This means that the alarm has low batteries and you should replace them.

 - 5 beeps every minute: This means your alarm has reached the end of its life and needs to be replaced with a new alarm.

 6. How often should you test and replace your CO alarms to make sure they are working?

-It is important to test your alarms regularly, and it is best to test at least monthly.
+It is important to test your alarms regularly, but it is best to test at least monthly.
 If your alarm has replaceable batteries they should be changed at least every 6 months.
 Although you replace your batteries, carbon monoxide alarms don’t last forever.
-They have a lifetime of anywhere between 7 to 10 years, but it is important to check the specific product for lifetime.
+They have a lifetime of anywhere between 5 to 7 years, but it is important to check the specific product for lifetime.